olliewalsh/salt/doc/ref/configuration/minion.rst

 Default: ``warning``

 The level of messages to send to the log file.
-See also :conf-log:`log_level_logfile`.
+One of 'garbage', 'trace', 'debug', info', 'warning', 'error', 'critical'.

 .. code-block:: yaml

     log_level_logfile: warning

 .. conf_minion:: log_datefmt